 If you can’t resolve the claim with the airline’s airport staff, keep a record of the names of the employees with whom you dealt, and hold on to all travel documents and receipts for any money you spent in connection with the mishandling.
 (It’s okay to surrender your baggage claim tags to the airline when you fill out a form at the airport, as long as you get a copy of the form, and it notes that you gave up the tags.)
 Call or write the airline’s consumer office when you get home.

-One of the most important thing to make sure before you leave the airport is that you are sure how to check on the status of having your bag(s) returned to you.
+One of the most important things to make sure before you leave the airport is that you are sure how to check on the status of having your bag(s) returned to you.
 Some airlines have an online system while others will provide you with a phone number to call for updates.

+The first step to help make sure your bags and you are reunited is having a good sturdy luggage tags on the outside of your bag.
 Once your bag is declared officially lost, you will have to submit a claim for damages.
 This usually means you have to fill out a second, different form than the original “missing luggage” form which will be more detailed.
 Check on this; failure to complete the second form when required could delay your claim.
 Missing the deadline for filing it could invalidate your claim altogether.
 The airline will usually refer your claim form to a central office, and the negotiations between you and the airline will begin.
 If your flight was a connection involving two carriers, the final carrier is normally the one responsible for processing your claim even if it appears that the first airline lost the bag.
 Airlines don’t automatically pay the full amount of every claim they receive.
 First, they will use the information on your form to estimate the value of your lost belongings.
 Like insurance companies, airlines consider the depreciated value of your possessions, not their original price or the replacement costs.
 If you’re tempted to exaggerate your claim, don’t.

 Airlines may completely deny claims they feel are inflated or fraudulent.
 They often ask for sales receipts and other documentation to back up claims, especially if a large amount of money is involved.
 If you don’t keep extensive records, you can expect to dicker with the airline over the value of your goods.
 It takes an airline anywhere from six weeks to three months to pay you for your lost luggage.
 When they tender a settlement, they may offer you the option of free tickets on future flights in a higher amount than the cash payment.
 Ask about all restrictions on these tickets, such as “blackout” periods and how far before departure you are permitted to make a reservation.